-Reproductive health is important to women with Turner Syndrome.
+Reproductive health is important to women.
 Adequate estrogen levels help to build strong bones, improve fat and cholesterol metabolism, improve sexual functioning, reduce the risk of colon cancer, and strengthen the memory.

-Cognition issues in adults with Turner Syndrome include attention, difficulty with visual-spatial tasks, such as mentally rotating objects in space.
+Cognition issues in women with Turner Syndrome include attention, difficulty with visual-spatial tasks, such as mentally rotating objects in space.
 Driving can be challenging as well as using visual maps to navigate.

-Know your rights education, employment, and insurance issues affect an adult’s ability to learn, live independently, and access to the care she needs.
+Know your rights education, employment, and insurance issues affect a woman’s ability to learn, live independently, and access to the care she needs.

-Advocate for Turner Syndrome.
+Advocate for TS.
 There are many ways and reasons to GET INVOLVED.